-Data published by Kingston Council indicates that the total number of coronavirus cases in the borough could be almost nine times higher than the recorded figures show.
+Data published by Kingston Council indicates that the total number of coronavirus cases in the borough could be nine times higher than the recorded figures show.

 The data taken from a council survey, which ran from August 3 to September 20, shows that 4.7 per cent of respondents said they had “suffered ill health caused by Covid-19”.